adamowada/about-me/README.md

 vscode recommended isNaN that I used in problem 6

 thank you to w3schools at https://www.w3schools.com/js/js_random.asp for help with random integer for question 6

+the driver was Natalie Sinner for adding functions to questions 1 through 7 the navigator was Adam Owada for adding functions to questions 1 through 7